 CURRENT MARKET SNAPSHOT

-So what is driving the current market?
-There are multiple factors, but the main ones are the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities now more than ever.
-Just the idea that they have a quiet home in the mountains to retreat to is a huge deciding factor for most buyers right now.
+What really is driving the current market?
+There are multiple factors, but the main ones are the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities.
+Just the idea that they have a quiet home in the mountains to retreat to is a huge factor for most buyers right now.
 Also, you have to remember that our real estate market was put on hold for over 3 months.
 So this also is driven by the pent up demand.
-Of course, historically low interest rates don't hurt either.
+Of course, historically low interest rates don’t hurt either.

-So out of the 125 total listings, 61 already have accepted offers and are pending sale (aka "in escrow").
-That may not seem like a high percentage, but when you view it as a percentage of the total number of listings available, it means 48% of the available listings are already in escrow.
-Just look at the chart below that shows how many listings went pending within each month, and see that from June 2020 through October 2020 we had the highest number of pending listings than any other time in our recorded history.
-The number of pending listings has dropped since the peak in July 2020, but when you compare to the active listings chart, you can see that coincides with the drop of available listings.
-Fewer listings available means fewer listings that can go into escrow.
+Out of the 259 total listings, 48 already have accepted offers and are pending sale (aka “in escrow”).
+That means 19% of the listed Tahoe homes are already in escrow.
+Just look at the chart below that shows how many listings went pending within each month.
+From June 2020 through October 2020 we had the highest number of pending listings than any other time in our recorded history.
+This was due to the super high pent up demand from the COVID closure of town.
+Once things opened up, buyers took off and were picking up all the available properties for sale.

 WHAT ABOUT PRICES?

 The statistical average sales price shows that prices had been steady and somewhat flat from September 2019 till July 2020 at around $475,000.
 That was right at the previous high price set back before the recession in 2007.
-So we had fully recovered back to pre-recession prices.
+So we had fully recovered back to pre-recession prices by the time COVID hit.

-Then, beginning at the end of July 2020, prices shot up dramatically.
-As of January 2021 the average sales price is at $575,000.
-That is the highest median price we have ever seen...
-HIGHEST EVER.
+Then beginning at the end of July 2020, when Tahoe reopened after the COVID shut down, prices shot up dramatically.
+As of July 2022 the average sales price is at $700,000.
+That is just slightly lower than the sales price in June and a 2.7% drop from the high in May of $719,900 which was the highest average sales price we have ever seen.

 WHAT DOES ALL THIS MEAN FOR YOU?